-Figure 4: relation between a use case realization in the analysis model and a use case in the use-case model.
-4 shows the relation between a use case and its realization.
-Example:
+Figure 3: relation between a use case realization in the analysis model and a use case in the use-case model.

-We will present the model of a system to maintain a Library.
+Example: We present the model of a system to maintain a Library.
 The members of the library share a collection of books.
 The system should allow them to borrow books, to return them or to renovate a loan.
 When returning or when renovating the loan of a book, the member should pay a fee.
 In the event this fee is not paid, the member won't be able to borrow a new book or to renovate a loan.
-The figure 5 shows the use case RenewLoan.
+Figure 4 shows the use case RenewLoan.
 This use case specifies the functionality of the system, for the renew of a loan.

-Figure 5: renewLoan use case
+Figure 4: renewLoan use case

 Use cases can be specified in a number of ways.
-Generally natural language structured as a conversation between user and system is used, see [7].
+Generally natural language structured as a conversation between user and system is used, see (Jacobson et al., 1993).
 The conversation shows the request of a user and the corresponding answers of the system, at a high level of abstraction.
-Figure 6 shows a conversation between an actor (a member of the library) and the system.
+Figure 5 shows a conversation between an actor (a member of the library) and the system.
 The conversation considers the normal action sequence and also alternative sequences (e.g. the case in that the book is not available).

 In the UML a UseCase is a kind of Classifier having a collection of operations (with its corresponding methods).
 Operations describe messages that instances of the use case can receive.
 Methods describe the implementation of operations in terms of action sequences that are executed by the instances of the use case.
 In general instead of having a set of operations, a use case has only a single operation, for example the RenewLoan use case has a single operation named "ask for renew loan".
 The method that implements that operation contains the set of action sequences, some of the sequences in this set correspond to normal execution paths, while others correspond to alternative cases.

-System Answers
+User Actions System Answers

-2. validate member identification
+1. ask for 2. validate member id

-3. validate book availability
+renew loan 3. validate book availability

 4. ask for debt

 5 renew loan

-Alternatives: